Chart Color Schemes

 In terms of cultural diversity, South Brighton records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-South Brighton had a higher than average cultural diversity, with 10.2% speaking a language other than English at home and 25.0% born overseas.
-Christianity was the predominant religion at 44.4%.
-The most notable overrepresentation was in Other religions, at 1.2%, compared to Greater Adelaide's 1.8%.
+South Brighton's cultural diversity was above average, with 10.2% speaking a language other than English at home and 25.0% born overseas.
+Christianity was the predominant religion, making up 44.4%.
+The most notable overrepresentation was in Other religions, comprising 1.2%, compared to Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity